leslie-alldridge/xero-api-project/README.md

 This app is built to help users who have created multi invoices for a customer on the same day, quickly total and create new "daily summary" invoices.

+### My Dream

+After informing many users that their invoicing habits are the reason for performance issues in Xero, I thought to myself there must be a better way.
+A tool that could squash duplicate invoices into a single invoice for the contact, is ideal.
+That way we could tell users that we understand this will take a bit of time but it's possible to quickly:
+#### 1.
+Create daily summary invoices with this app.
+#### 2.
+Pop into Xero and void/remove singular invoices (INV numbers available in this app to make this easier)
+#### 3.
+Use Find and Match to quickly reconcile with the new daily summary invoice.
+For example, two $100 invoces with payments will match to one $200 invoice.

 ### Guidelines

 The user can retrieve all their invoices from Xero (filter the list if preferred) and click the check for duplicates link.
 They'll see a page with all duplicates listed by contact and nested by date.